ManimCommunity/manim/CONTRIBUTING.md

 have encountered something that you believe is a bug, please follow these
 steps:

+1. First of all, make sure you are running the latest version of manim.
+If not, update your version and try again.

-1. Make sure to search for other users who may have had similar issues in the past.
+2. Make sure to search for other users who may have had similar issues in the past.
 Search the repository's issues page (don't forget to search closed issues), bring it up on Discord, use sites like StackOverflow, and exercise your best Google practices.
 If you can't find anything helpful, then go to the next step.

-2. Make sure you can reproduce the issue, i.e. that you have some code that illustrates the bug **every time** (or at least most of the time) it is executed.
+3. Make sure you can reproduce the issue, i.e. that you have some code that illustrates the bug **every time** (or at least most of the time) it is executed.

-3. Make sure to clarify what behavior you expected, and how the actual behavior differs from your expectation.
+4. Make sure to clarify what behavior you expected, and how the actual behavior differs from your expectation.

-4. Make sure to gather information about your environment, such as your operating system, manim version, python version, and any stack traces that the code may have generated (if applicable).
+5. Make sure to gather information about your environment, such as your operating system, python version, and any stack traces that the code may have generated (if applicable).

-5. Only after you have gathered this information, please open an issue.
+6. Only after you have gathered this information, please open an issue.
 A community member will (hopefully) respond and start a conversation to address the issue.

-6. Please give the community a reasonable amount of time before asking again, or insisting on your issue.
+7. Please give the community a reasonable amount of time before asking again, or insisting on your issue.
 Keep in mind that everyone is a volunteer.
-If you wait for a reasonable amount of time and you receive no response, feel free to insist.
+If you wait for a reasonable amount of time and you receive no response, feel free to ask again.

 ## Contributing code